Eye Central Television

 Eye Central Television (眼球中央電視台 (Yǎnqiú Zhōngyāng Diànshìtái)), or EYECTV, is a Taiwanese internet news channel which focuses on political satire.
-Hosted by “Retina” (Chen Tzu-chien) with YouTube as its platform, its main video content is the Central Television in One Minute series, a parodic news channel claiming to be "state media of the Republic of China" that satirises China Central Television (CCTV) news reports.
-The media's content portrays Chinese nationalism and conservatism in an satirical tone and mainly touches on Cross-Strait politics and public affairs.
+Hosted by "Retina" (Chen Tzu-chien) with YouTube as its platform, its main video content is the Central Television in One Minute series, a parodic news channel claiming to be "state media of the Republic of China" that satirises China Central Television (CCTV) news reports.
+The media's content portrays Chinese nationalism and conservatism in a satirical tone and mainly touches on Cross-Strait politics and public affairs.

+EYECTV discontinued regular programming on 1 June 2023.

 Purpose of founding

 The purpose of EYECTV is to portray as irony, parts of the Constitution of the Republic of China (ROC), including the territorial scope covered in the Constitution.
 It seeks to highlight the "absurdity" of Constitution as well as concepts like "Three Principles of the People Unites China" and "saving the compatriots in the enemy-occupied area" which were propagated during Taiwan's martial law by the ruling Kuomintang.